Average Cost of Food per Month for a College Student

 • College students spend on average* $410 a month eating off-campus.

-• The average American eats at a restaurant 4 to 5 times a week.
+• The average American orders take out 4 to 5 times per month and eats at a restaurant 3 times per month.

 • College students average $102 a week eating off-campus.